-The Kloten cantonal assembly – pushing the boundaries of democracy
+The Kloten citizens assembly – pushing the boundaries of democracy

 “Most are here to work.
 They stay a couple of years and then move on,” says Neukom.
 On this basis, it is difficult to create a sense of community, he adds.
 The Landsgemeinde is an attempt to strengthen social cohesion.

-So this cantonal assembly is not a formal instrument of state.
+So this citizens assembly is not a formal instrument of state.
 But it does have the power to distribute funds.
 This time CHF30,000 ($30,773) is up for grabs - CHF10,000 more than in previous years.

-In addition to the funds from the Kloten city authorities, this year there is also prize money from the Democracy Prize awarded by the Neue Helvetische Gesellschaftexternal link.
-The society honoured Kloten last year for its engagement in the cantonal assembly.
+In addition to the funds from the Kloten local authorities, this year there is also prize money from the Democracy Prize awarded by the Neue Helvetische Gesellschaftexternal link.
+The society honoured Kloten last year for its engagement in the citizens assembly.

 Including the excluded